R0GGER/docker-wake-on-lan/README.md

 * Switch between card and list views.
 Groups stay available in both.
 The choice is stored in the browser.
 * Select several devices and wake or shut them down together.
 * Layout stays locked until you tap Edit.
 Save, or `EDIT_LOCK` seconds idle (default 300), locks add/edit/delete/drag again.
+* Build and test an API call on a separate page, and copy it as a webhook URL, curl, Home Assistant YAML, `fetch`, PowerShell, or a raw HTTP request.
+See [API & webhook generator](#api--webhook-generator).

 ## CLI mode